pug-php/pug/README.md

 ## Templates from pug-js

 First remember pug-php is a PHP template engine.
-Pug-js and Pug-php provide both a HAML-like syntax for markup, but for expression and raw code, pug-js use JS, and pug-php use PHP.
-By default, we did some magic tricks to transform simple JS syntaxes into PHP.
-This should help you to migrate smoother from pug-js if you already have some template but benefit of PHP advantages.
+Pug-js and Pug-php provide both, a HAML-like syntax for markup and some abstraction of the language behind it (loops, conditions, etc.).
+But for expressions and raw code, pug-js uses JS, and pug-php uses PHP.
+By default, we do some magic tricks to transform simple JS syntax into PHP.
+This should help you to migrate smoother from pug-js if you already have some templates, but benefit from the PHP advantages.

 If you start a new project, we highly recommend you to use the following option:
 ```php